 When I first joined the Smith campaign, Doug Ross suggested I take good notes so I could write a book about it when it was over.

 I had already been steadily losing weight in the months before, what with my walking/elliptical regimen.
-I had dropped down from 177.6 on the last day of December to 166.7 on June 26, a few days before joining the campaign on July 1.
+I had dropped down from 177.6 on the last day of December to 166.7 on June 26, a few days before joining the campaign on July 1 — which had taken a lot of work.

 I felt good about that progress, but as you know, it took a lot of hard work.
-I was a walking demon, averaging over 16,000 steps a day in some months.
+I was a walking demon, averaging more than 16,000 steps a day in some months.

 But once I joined the campaign, my workout regimen was severely curtailed (like a dog watch) — I’d do the elliptical in the morning — maybe — and make no particular effort to walk further during the day.

 And all it took was stress like I had never experienced in a job before!
 Pressure all day and into the night!
-Going from 0 to 60 in one day, and it never letting up!
+Going from 0 to 60 by 6:30 a.m. each day, and it never letting up!

 A small price to pay for eating all you want, exercising only moderately, and still losing weight.